Ken Paxton, Texas Attorney General, Supports School Which Expelled Student For Not Standing For Pledge

 — KSAT 12 (@ksatnews) September 27, 2018

-Landry specifically referenced the NFL protests, saying that was what inspired her and that the flag no longer stood for liberty and justice saying “it’s obviously not what’s going on in America today.”
+Landry specifically referenced the NFL protests, saying that was what inspired her and that the flag no longer stood for liberty and justice saying, “it’s obviously not what’s going on in America today.”

-In response to Landry’s complaint, the school district responded: “This isn’t the NFL.”
+In response to Landry’s complaint, the school district responded.

 Not being the NFL could create a legal problem for the school district, as the Supreme Court has held previously that private enterprises can limit free speech but a public enterprise, such as a school district, cannot.
 The case may come down to whether the court considers Landry’s action an expression of her free speech.